 - What a properly “as-designed” heat tracing system looks like and how to inspect for deficiencies

-- What deliverables are provided during and after the audit
+- The deliverables that are provided during an audit

-- What additional post audit services can be provided to maintain the heath of your system
+- Additional post audit services that can be maintain the heath of your system

 An audit is a great entry point to evaluate the overall health of your heat management system.
 Avoid untimely surprises like frozen lines and incorrect control panel operation that could lead to safety issues.
 Audits help you take action and implement preventive maintenance measures to repair or replace vulnerabilities before costly shutdowns.
 A good audit program can also help minimize process interruptions, lower lifetime maintenance costs, and increase up-time.